dividuum/info-beamer/doc/manual.md

 You can start the example like this:

     :::console
-    user:~/src/XXX/samples$ ../info-beamer green
+    user:~/src/info-beamer/samples$ ../info-beamer green

 You can also start both childs on their own:

     :::console
-    user:~/src/XXX/samples$ cd green
+    user:~/src/info-beamer/samples$ cd green
-    user:~/src/XXX/samples/green$ ../../info-beamer red
+    user:~/src/info-beamer/samples/green$ ../../info-beamer red

 or

     :::console
-    user:~/src/XXX/samples/green$ ../../info-beamer blue
+    user:~/src/info-beamer/samples/green$ ../../info-beamer blue

 This is a great feature: You can develop nodes independently and later include them in other nodes.

 ### Rendering from VNC

-XXX contains another useful feature for including content.
+`info-beamer` contains another useful feature for including content.
 It can act as a VNC client.
 VNC is a cross platform desktop sharing protocol.
-XXX implements the client side of this protocol.
-If you setup a server on a remote machine, XXX can connect to this machine and create a VNC object you can use to render the remote desktop in your presentation.
+`info-beamer` implements the client side of this protocol.
+If you setup a server on a remote machine, `info-beamer` can connect to this machine and create a VNC object you can use to render the remote desktop in your presentation.
 Here is an example:

     :::lua
     gl.setup(1024, 768)